hildebra/mg-tk/README.md

         SUB:_CS1
 ```

-- more advanced usage: run `sbatch run_mataf3_mhit.sh`.
+- more advanced usage: run `sbatch run_mgtk_mhit.sh`.
 This will submit the job to the cluster queue, and from there the .mfc job will submit more jobs.
-The output from MG-TK will be stored in `#SBATCH -o [currentDir]/run_mataf3_mhit.mfc.otxt` and `#SBATCH -e [currentDir]/run_mataf3_mhit.mfc.etxt` defined above.
+The output from MG-TK will be stored in `#SBATCH -o [currentDir]/run_mgtk_mhit.mfc.otxt` and `#SBATCH -e [currentDir]/run_mgtk_mhit.mfc.etxt` defined above.

 #### 5. rerun MG-TK